joyent/conch-api/Conch/docs/validation/BaseValidation.md

 ### Register\_Result

-Register a Validation Result in the validaiton logic. `register_result` may be called as many times as desired in a `validate` method.
+Register a Validation Result in the validation logic. `register_result` may be called as many times as desired in a `validate` method.

-Instead of calculating whether a result should pass or fail in the validaiton logic, provide an 'expected' value, the 'got' value, and a comparison operator.
+Instead of calculating whether a result should pass or fail in the validation logic, provide an 'expected' value, the 'got' value, and a comparison operator.
 This declarative syntax allows for result de-duplication and consistent messages.